dangeroustech/StreamDL/.github/docs/CONTRIBUTING.md

 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
 - Reference issues and pull requests liberally after the first line

+# Submitting Pull Requests
+Please always submit PRs to the staging branch, never to master.
+Features will be moved to master once they have been adequately tested in staging.